Originally posted April 22nd 2019, Updated April 25th 2021

-In light of #WorldImmunizationWeek we are doing a series of posts which highlight facts pertaining to vaccine production, and how safety and efficacy is assessed (part 1).
-We also highlight the historical aspects that lead to the “anti-vaxxer” movement and why critical consideration of the facts pertaining to that movement is warranted (parts 2 and 3).
+In light of #WorldImmunizationWeek we are doing a series of posts which highlight facts pertaining to vaccine production, and how safety and efficacy is assessed.
+We also highlight the historical aspects that lead to the “anti-vaxxer” movement and why critical consideration of the facts pertaining to that movement is warranted .
 Finally, we highlight some of the longer term repercussions of not pushing back against such misinformation as it affects health and well-being at a global scale.
 Intermixed in these #Evergreen posts, we cover contemporary issues relating to safety and efficacy of the COVID-19 vaccines, as well as address #VaccineHesitancy and #VaccineEquity.

 TL;DR: Vaccines work and save lives.